Is it an Omelette, Frittata or Quiche?

 Frittatas

 Cooking a frittata typically involves two steps.
 First, the egg mixture is partially cooked on the stovetop in an oven-safe skillet, usually over medium heat.
-This step ensures that the eggs start to set and the fillings begin to meld together.
+This step ensures that the eggs start to set and the fillings meld together.
 Once the edges are set but the center remains slightly runny, the skillet is transferred to the oven to finish cooking under the broiler.
 This method ensures the frittata is evenly cooked and develops a beautifully browned top.

 Frittatas are celebrated for their simplicity and the ability to use up leftovers or seasonal ingredients.
 They are a practical choice for home cooks looking to create a nutritious and satisfying meal with minimal effort.
 The dish is also highly adaptable, allowing for endless variations to suit different tastes and dietary preferences.